tipi-build/docs/0352-distributed-builds.md

 Born out of Google's Blaze build system, it is an open gRPC protocol and it is now getting wider adoption outside of Blaze/Bazel. `cmake-re` implements it for CMake together with our own fork of `reclient` to remote invocations of compiler, archiver, linker, tests and custom commands.

 ## Usage
-The build distribution only requires authentication certificates to be downloaded from the EngFlow UI and `--distributed` to be passed to the `cmake-re` command line invocations.

 ### Authenticate with an mTLS Certificate

 - Head in your browser to `https://<cluster-address>/gettingstarted`
-- Download the mTLS certicates by clicking the Button :
+- Download the mTLS certicates by clicking the Button:

 ![Getting Started, Download CMake RE mTLS Certificate](./assets/getting-started-generate-mtls-certificate.png)

-This will download a file named `engflow-mTLS.zip` containing an :
+This will download a file named `engflow-mTLS.zip` containing an:
 - engflow.crt
 - engflow.key (_This is the private key, never share_)